 (6) Parenting must vary based on the child, NOT the other way around

 We must give our children what they need, not what we want them to need.
 Brielle has difficulty playing by herself and she is very accident- prone.
 I need to keep an eye on her because she is incredibly impulsive.
 She has difficulty playing independently because of her ADHD and SPD.
 I give her options of what she can do when she has “quiet time” (time where she plays by herself).
 She chooses what she’d like to do.

 I encourage her to be her own friend and give her lots of positive reinforcement when she keeps herself occupied and plays independently.
 I believe in her fully, but I also needed to adjust my idea of how she should be.
 Brielle is Brielle, and I wouldn’t have her any other way.

 awareness and acceptance

-Awareness and acceptance- the key ingredients to parent a child with special needs.
+Awareness and acceptance– the key ingredients to parenting a special needs child.
 They have helped me to be the mother and person I am today.
 I am far from perfect, and that’s okay.
 I am aware of who I am, and I am aware of how special my daughter is.
 The sky is the limit.
 I am honored to be along for the ride.